Yapton

-Yapton is a village and civil parish in the Arun District of West Sussex, England.
-It is centred three miles (4.8 km) north east of Bognor Regis at the intersection of the B2132 and B2233 roads.
+Yapton is a village and civil parish in the Arun District of West Sussex, England, three miles (4.8 km) north east of Bognor Regis at the intersection of the B2132 and B2233 roads.

-The parish of Yapton lies on the coastal plain south west of Arundel, between the South Downs and the sea.
+Yapton lies on the coastal plain south west of Arundel, between the South Downs and the sea.
 St Mary the Virgin parish church, 13th century or earlier in origin, is in the centre of the village.
 It houses a twelfth-century font.
 Nearby, Yapton Free Church was built in 1861 as a Congregational chapel but is now Evangelical in character.
 Yapton C of E Primary School was founded in 1864.

 Other settlements in the parish include Bilsham and Flansham.
 The settlement of Bilsham was listed in the Domesday Book of 1086 as having 14 households.
 Bilsham Chapel is a deconsecrated former chapel of ease to St Mary the Virgin Church; it dates from the 13th–14th century but fell out of use in the mid-16th century.
 The building is now a house.